 This lightweight cupcake costume is such a cute conversation starter and uses only a few supplies to make.
 Head to your local craft store and pick up some felt, a paper mache box, cotton batting, and a few tools to get started.

 Try out this Halloween classic on your dog using medical gauze.
 To recreate this look, soak medical gauze in brown tea water.
 Rinse and dry thoroughly, then adhere the gauze to some white dog pajamas.

 Paint Your Puppy Into Something New

-It might seem cruel and unusual to paint your puppy, but there is actually pet-safe paint on the market for this such thing.
+It might seem wrong to paint your puppy, but there is actually pet-safe paint on the market for this such thing.
 People have painted their dogs into zebras, skeletons, tigers, ladybugs, and more.
-Your imagination is your only limitation on this one.Continue to 13 of 26 below.
+Your imagination is your only limitation on this one.Continue to 9 of 19 below.

 Find a Harry Potter Inspired Scarf and Glasses

 Harry Potter fans have found dozens of ways to transform their pooches into their favorite Wizarding characters, and the results are beyond cute.
 You can repurpose scarves and glasses you own, or you can make glasses using pipe cleaners.

 Harry Potter Costume from @good_mood_and_pictures on InstagramContinue to 13 of 19 below.

 This Halloween costume is super easy to recreate using cardboard, a Starbucks logo, and a to-go coffee lid as the hat.
 If you have a different local coffee shop you prefer, just swap out the logo.

 14 of 19